 WHY DON’T YOU TAKE INSURANCE?

 We DO take insurance.
 This is one of the biggest misunderstandings surrounding the CEC.
 We are an Out of Network (OON) provider in private practice, as many specialist surgeons for endometriosis and countless other medical disciplines are.
 This does not mean we do not take insurance – we do, as an OON provider.
 We are not “cash only” as has been mistakenly suggested.
 Subscribers who do not have out of network coverage in their respective plan are considered self-pay (and thus eligible for a potential discount).
 This includes TriCare subscribers.
 Please understand there is no average “ballpark” figure which we can accurately offer you in advance, as out of pocket maximums will be based on the patient and her specific needs/case/coverage.
 All patients work with Jean and Anna in our offices individually and privately AFTER their initial free consult, and a surgical contract – including exact fees – is then established before scheduling any procedures and coming to Atlanta.
 Patients are notified about their exact out of pocket costs and sign a contract that to that effect along with their other paperwork well in advance.
-Credit cards and Care Credit are always accepted and we can certainly explore payment plans and potential discounts on a case by case basis.
+Visa, Mastercard, Discover and American Express are accepted along with personal checks, and we can certainly explore payment plans and potential discounts on a case by case personalized basis.
+For Care Credit inquires, please call the office.
 We DO help file and check your insurance, write appeals, file paperwork, etc. etc. We also strive to make it a possibility for every patient to come to our Center for treatment and will work with each patient individually based on her needs.
 Please do not base your decision to seek possible care with us on someone else’s costs and personal situation which you may have read about on the Internet or Facebook - each case is personalized and unique according to the individual's own circumstances and needs.
 For complete details, please visit this article here or call our offices to speak with Jean, Anna or Beth.
 See also: Low Payments for Excision Surgery Frustrates Physicians, Patients

 DO YOU EVER DO ANY PRO BONO CASES?